Travel & Attractions

 Travelling To And From The Quarter

 We’re spoilt for choice which is why so many leading companies choose to base their headquarters here.
 Easy access to national rail services from Marylebone, Euston, Paddington and Kings Cross / St Pancras Station, makes commuting or visiting the Quarter a breeze.
 Underground stations are within easy walking distance with Baker Street Station running the biggest service with five lines serving the station.
-South of the Quarter the Central line can be used at Marble Arch and Bond Street where you can also hop on to the Jubilee line and the brand new Elizabeth line when it opens in December.
-There are also over 12 bus routes and coach services passing through in all directions.
+South of the Quarter the Central line can be used at Marble Arch and Bond Street where you can also hop on to the Jubilee line and the brand new Elizabeth line when it opens.
+There are also a dozen bus routes and coach services passing through in all directions.
 You can plan your route at the Transport for London website or view the bus routes in the area here.

 Exploring The Quarter

 Once you’ve reached the Quarter, you can take the opportunity to explore on foot or bicycle.
 It’s always the case the best discoveries are made off the beaten track and here is no exception.
 Our streets are home to some beautiful buildings, boutiques and great spaces and exploring at your own pace lets you take them all in at your own leisure.
 You can walk from north to south of the Quarter in around 15 minutes and east to west will take you no longer than 10 minutes, view a map of the Quarter here.
 You will find Santander cycle hire docking stations throughout the Quarter which gives you the chance to explore at your own pace.
 Plan your cycle hire at Transport of London.

 Take a look at our upcoming calendar where you’ll find a host of activities including our monthly walks, perfect for getting acquainted with the Quarter!

 Famous Attractions To Hidden Gems